epfl-ada/ada-2021-project-01010/README.md

 A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?

-Since 2015 and the Paris agreements following the COP21, states and citizens are taking the issue of global warming more and more seriously.
+Since 2015 and the Paris agreements following the COP21, states and citizens are taking the issue of climate change more and more seriously.
 The number of newspaper articles addressing these topics has been steadily increasing over the last 5 years leading to strong political movements like the climate marches initiated by Swedish activist Greta Tunberg.

 The goal of our project is to understand the emergence of global warming awareness and to understand the main public feelings.